CIRCL/douglas-quaid/README.md

 Anything in the middle will improve performance.

 Empirically, 0.2 was not a bad value.
 Evaluation algorithms are available if you want to get True-Positive/False-Positive/True-Negative/False-Negative/Acc/F1 measures depending on this threshold.
+If you anyway want to change this threshold, you must stop the server, drop the redis database (delete /Helpers/database_data/*), start the server, and reupload all pictures.

 #### Parameters tweaking